elinihamkin/assembler/README.md

 The assembler warns of errors in the assembly code and creates output files in case everything was fine.

 ##
 The assember convert the assmbly file to a list of rows, that evrey row is a list of the words in the row. the assembler works by the the two pass idea.
-After evrey pass of the assember
+After evrey pass of the assember there is a pass of error checker that

 ##
 The assembly is written in ANSI c.